Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-13/_posts/2003-01-02-phaser-part8.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/26rY57BJpvE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To make this more interesting, let's add some stars to collect.
-They will fall from the sky and the player will collect them.
+They will fall from the sky, and the player will receive them.

 ```html
 <!doctype html>